mpusch88/listerify/README.md

 # Listerify

-Listerify is a Python program that uses the Spotify Web API to fetch and print the names of all tracks in a given Spotify playlist.
+Python program that uses the Spotify Web API to fetch and print the names of all tracks in a given Spotify playlist.

 ## Requirements